Welcome to today's edition of the Rush 24-7 podcast.

 I didn't kill my brother.

-Now a lot of people misunderstand all of this, but the golden rule doesn't come from Christianity, and Cain and Abel is not, I'm gonna take care of my brother, and I'm gonna take care of my sister.
+Now, a lot of people misunderstand all of this, but the golden rule doesn't come from Christianity.

 And Jesus Christ has nothing to do with either one of them.

-A guy lives on a dollar a year, twenty bucks would be the equivalent of winning the lottery.
+$20 would be the equivalent of winning the lottery.

 But I mean, he hasn't even sent a sign over there.

-Hut sweet hut, home sweet hut.
+Hut, sweet hut, home, sweet hut.

 Yeah.

-Anza Tuti is in public housing in Boston.
+Anzatudi is in public housing in Boston.

-Now there is an Obama relative in Kenya who is apparently uh Queen Bee over there, they just did run electricity and water lines to her hut.
+Now, there is an Obama relative in Kenya who is apparently a Queen Bee over there.

-But Mr. Limbo, why are you doing this?
+But, Mr. Limbo, why are you doing this?

-What do you mean why am I doing I prefaced all this by saying that I don't die if he says he's a Christian, that's I'm not gonna argue.
+I prefaced all this by saying that I don't doubt if he says he's a Christian.

 This is there are a lot of people who think they know a lot about their religion that don't.

-Remember my dad telling my brother and I, me, all about justice in the legal system.
+I remember my dad telling my brother and I, me, all about justice in the legal system.

-The code of hammurabi, hammurabi code.
+The code of Hammurabi, Hammurabi Code.

-Uh and nothing to do with the Bible or Christianity, nor does uh my brother's keeper business.
+And nothing to do with the Bible or Christianity, nor does my brother's keeper business, anything to do with Christianity.

 There's more sound bites on this.